 , and it is well worth a visit in its own right.
 If you start at the the top of the village, with Holy Trinity Church (see above and below), that's the best place to begin.
 Like many in the area, Holy Trinity is a wool church of the late 15C.
 However the tower is a later addition (1903).
 The Church is light and airy and contains several noteworthy memorials and brasses inside.
 Just outside the Church is the brick hospital, founded in 1573 for 12 poor men and two poor women.

-There is also the Tudor mansion Melford Hall
+There are also the Tudor mansions Kentwell Hall

 (pictured below) is a large red brick Elizabethan house, built around a quadrangle and ornamented with mitre-topped turrets.
 It is run by the National Trust and they organise many events at the Hall throughout the year so take a look at what's on there by clicking on the link above.

 For more great National Trust sites in Suffolk check out Lavenham Guildhall

 , Dunwich Heath